karthiks/jasmine_requirejs_lab/README.md

 # Jasmine Standalone RequireJS

-This is basicaly the **Jasmine Standalone Release** ported to use RequireJS.
+This is basically the **Jasmine Standalone Release** ported to use RequireJS.

 It includes: